 So don’t visit this place under any false impressions and consider it just one of those popular holiday destinations in India.

 Now let’s continue with the original story I wrote after my first trip to Nongriat almost five years ago…

 Nongriat is a combination of two words “Nong” meaning village and “Riat” meaning cliffs or ridges.
-So it literally means “A village surrounded by ridges” – and that’s exactly what you are going to find in Nongriat, in addition to its mesmerizing beauty, natural swimming pools and friendly people
+In English, the word will literally mean “A village surrounded by ridges”.
+And that’s exactly what you are going to find there, in addition to its mesmerizing beauty, natural swimming pools and friendly people.

-But how did people of Nongriat come across such a wonderful idea?
+But how did the people come across such a wonderful idea?
 Well, there’s a story…

 This encouraged the villagers to build another one above the old bridge and that’s how the popular Double Decker Living Root Bridge – a unique in the world where man and nature collide and cooperate to withstand the rage of Umishian River – came into existence.
 Double Decker Root Bridge is moreover the first and the strongest root bridge ever built in this area.

 People of Nongriat